website masthead

 When it comes to how to tell if your dry type will stop working, you need to ensure that its current operating conditions are optimized.
 Plus, conduct regular inspections and maintenance to identify early signs of deterioration or pending failure.

-Indications of Oil Filled Transformer Failure
+Indications of Oil-Filled Transformer Failure

-There are several ways to tell if your oil filled transformer will stop working.
-Identifying these signs of potential issues starts with knowing the most common causes of oil filled transformer failure.
+There are several ways to tell if your oil-filled transformer will stop working.
+Identifying these signs of potential issues starts with knowing the most common causes of oil-filled transformer failure.
 Perhaps unsurprisingly, these types of transformers often have issues with the oil.
 The cooling oil used for these types of transformers may break down, reducing its ability to insulate the device.

-Common problems with insulating oil used in oil filled transformers include the following:
+Common problems with insulating oil used in oil-filled transformers include the following:

 • Low oil levels: Low oil levels, often from a leak, can lead to overheating.